 Milk Program – The Maternal Death rate is very high in West Africa, leaving infants weak and vulnerable.
 The milk program provides infant formula, bottles, and safe water to families where a family member– willing and able to care for the newborn– receives training and supplies to feed the infant.
 This program equips families to care for their children at home rather than placing them in an institution.

 Special Needs Children – Because of the existing poverty and hopelessness, children with special needs are often abandoned or left without resources to offer them proper care.
 Sheltering Wings looks for sponsors and facilities that offer resources to help these children and their families.
 Examples include placing blind and deaf children in special schools, purchasing handicap bicycles for children so that they can go to school, and providing various support devices to help children to walk.

 Adoption – Sheltering Wings partners with All Blessings International to facilitate the placement of special needs children in adoptive homes.
 Thus far, we have facilitated 26 U.S. adoptions for children ranging in age from 3 to 14 years old and with special needs ranging from mild to severe cerebral palsy, sickle cell anemia, hearing impairments, visual impairments, physical and mental delays, HIV and more.
 Most of the older children receiving placement are healthy but considered special needs because older children are harder to place in adoption.

 If you have thought and prayed about international adoption and feel your family could welcome a special needs child, please contact Kim at email@example.com for more information.

-Friends of the Orphanage – There are more than 750,000 orphans in Burkina Faso, West Africa.
+Friends of the Orphanage – There are more than 750,000 orphans in the area we minister in West Africa.
 The numbers are staggering.
 The devastation is beyond comprehension.
 Operating funds for an existing orphanage are desperately needed.
 Join Sheltering Wings as a Friend of the Orphanage (FOTO), and give these children hope and a future.

 Clean Water & Living Water